SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Irish Bank is located at 10 Mark Lane in the Financial District.

 Head over to Schroeder's in downtown SF (240 Front Street) for a St. Patrick's Day Party.
-All festivities will begin on 3/17 at 3 pm and end at 10 pm.
+All festivities will be on Friday, 3/15.
+They usually get started around 3 pm in the afternoon and the party usually lasts until around 10 pm.

 The party includes green beer, cheers, live music, and fun!